Travelling in Namibia

-Namibia is a huge country without many public transport options, so hiring a car is by far the best way of getting around.
-Namibia’s roads, both tarred and gravel, are in good condition and are well maintained, making it easy to do a self-drive holiday.
+Namibia is a vast country without many public transport options, so hiring a car is the best way of getting around.
+Namibia’s tarred and gravel roads are in good condition and are well maintained, making it easy to do a self-drive holiday.

-If you’re travelling in Namibia’s remoter regions such as the Skeleton Coast National Park, Kaokoveld and Damaraland, you’ll need a 4×4.
-You’ll also need a 4×4 to explore Khaudum National Park, Nkasa Rupara National Park and parts of Bwabwata National Park in the Zambezi Region.
+If you’re traveling in Namibia’s more remote regions, such as the Skeleton Coast National Park, Kaokoveld, and Damaraland, you’ll need a 4×4.
+You’ll also need a 4×4 to explore Khaudum National Park, Nkasa Rupara National Park, and parts of Bwabwata National Park in the Zambezi Region.

-Namibia has one of the world’s highest rates of road accidents, and it’s recommended to take out fully comprehensive insurance to cover you for any damage or accidents that may happen on your trip.
+Namibia has one of the world’s highest rates of road accidents, and it’s recommended to take out fully comprehensive insurance to cover you for any damage or accidents that may happen during your trip.